WfHit/Udacity_CarND/Term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][new_test_images]

-The first image might be difficult to classify because ...
+The fourth image might be difficult to classify because the picture is dim and hard to be identified.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).